Difference Between Harpsichord and Piano

 Harpsichord vs Piano

 Harpsichord is a musical instrument that operates by plucking the strings against the keys that we press.
-Harpsichord dates back to the 14th and 15th-century instrument, which was called in different names across the globe.
+The harpsichord dates back to the 14th and 15th-century instrument, which was called by different names across the globe.

 It was used and originated in Europe.
 Harpsichord has more than two sets of strings, which amplifies the sounds produced.